apparata/automat/README.md

     ///
     /// - parameter event: Event to fire.
     ///
-    /// - throws: `StateMachine.Error` if the transition is illegal.
+    /// - throws: `ExampleStateMachine.Error` if the transition is illegal.
     public func fireStrict(event: Event) throws
 }
 ```